PROFESSIONAL KOREAN TRANSLATION FOR THE KOREAN MARKET

 When it comes to Korean translation, knowing the Korean language is not enough to make one a good Korean translator.
 The Korean translator you use has to be a native or a translator who is immersed in the Korean culture and the Korean way of life.

 With more than 80 million speakers worldwide, there are 6 speech levels of formality in the Korean language.
 How and when you use them is dependent on who you are speaking to.
 It can be considered as a major insult if a wrong variation of the word is used!

 Most languages spoken in the world are related in one way or another.
 Although Korean uses borrowed words from Chinese and has a grammatical structure that is vaguely similar to Japanese, Korean is not related to any other languages.

 Korean script, the Hangeul, is one that is also uniquely theirs.
 It even has its own category called the featural writing system.

 Other than the target audience, it is also important to consider gender differences during Korean translation.
-Also, you will need to pay attention when translating numbers for the Korean language.
+Also, you will need to pay attention when translating numbers for the translate Korean to English.
 With two sets of numbers, they can be used interchangeably at times, but this is not applicable for some.
 This is especially so in the case of translating official documents such as financial reports and legal contracts.

 Sourcing for professional English to Korean translation services can be an arduous task due to the language’s complex syntax and nuances that cannot be translated directly.
 According to the Foreign Service Institute (FSI), Korean is listed as one of the 5 most difficult languages for one to reach proficiency in speaking and reading.

 Unfortunately, translation work in Korea, like in most countries, has yet to reach a respectable status, as it takes years of training and professional experience for one to be able to produce a good quality translation.
 As such, translation is not a highly sought-after profession.
 Thus, attracting and retaining quality people in this industry has always been an uphill task.